leotiger/lingua-forge/README.md

 | Post (single) | `single-{lang}` | `single-de`, `single-fr` |
 | Search results | `search-{lang}` | `search-de`, `search-fr`, `search-en` |

-**Auto-assignment on language change:** when an editor changes the `_lang` meta of a post or page, the router checks whether a matching template slug exists and assigns it automatically — but only if no custom template has already been set on that post.
+**Auto-assignment on language change:** when an editor changes the `_lf_lang` meta of a post or page, the router checks whether a matching template slug exists and assigns it automatically — but only if no custom template has already been set on that post.

 #### Settings → Router — full FSE workflow